duke-alibubu/Android_Learning/README.md

 ### Drawables compatibility
 - XML file images, a.k.a vector drawables - can scale without losing quality (that's why they are better than bitmap images like PNG or JPEG).
 - Vector drawables are only natively supported in versions of Android higher than API 21.
 In older versions, Gradle generates PNG images for those drawables when your app is built.
 - You can specify that the Android Support Library should be used for vector drawables in older API versions with the ```vectorDrawables.useSupportLibrary = true``` configuration parameter in the ```build.gradle``` file.
 Once you've enabled the support library for vector drawables, use the ```app:srcCompat``` attribute in the <ImageView> element (instead of ```android:src```) to specify the vector drawable source for that image.
 The ```app``` namespace in your XML layout file is for attributes that come from either your custom code or from libraries, not from the core Android framework.

+### Fragments
+- A ```fragment``` represents a behavior or a portion of user interface (UI) in an activity.
+You can combine multiple fragments in a single activity to build a multi-pane UI, and you can reuse a fragment in multiple activities.
+- A fragment ~ a modular section of an activity, something like a "sub activity":
+  + A fragment has its own lifecycle and receives its own input events.
+  + You can add or remove a fragment while the activity is running.
+  + A fragment is defined in a Kotlin class.
+  + A fragment's UI is defined in an XML layout file.

 # Some execution optimization techniques
 ### Data binding: Eliminate ```findViewById()```